kieranrcampbell/camlab-website/content/_index.md

 We are primarily interested in
 * Probabilistic modelling to understand single-cell and spatially resolved 'omics data in the context of cancer
-* Machine learning algorithms to help automate biological and biological data analysis
+* Machine learning algorithms to help automate biological and biomedical data analysis
-* Machine learning modelling to uncover structure from large, heterogeneous datasets such as electronic health records (EHRs)
+* Machine learning models to uncover structure from large, heterogeneous datasets such as electronic health records (EHRs)

 ##### Contact